 Element Description LOCK (F3) Keeps the Arp feature activated even when you leave Arp mode.
-For example, this can be useful to adjust the chord settings, switch to another Pattern, adjust Plug-in parameters, etc., while keeping arpeggios running.
-If Arp is locked, when you switch to another controller mode, the NOTE REPEAT button stays dimly lit to remind you that Arp is on.
+For example this can be useful to adjust the chord settings, switch to another Pattern, adjusting plug-in parameters, etc., while keeping arpeggios running.
+If Arp is locked, where you switch to another controller mode, the NOTE REPEAT button stays diministrated you that Arp is on.
 F1-F2 Selects between four different presets - also while playing.
-By default, F1 and F2 select the 1st and 2nd preset, respectively.
+By default, F1 ar F2 select the 1st and 2nd preset, respectively.
 To switch to the 3rd and 4th presets, press SHIFT + F3 (>>).
 To change back to the first two presets, press SHIFT + F3 (<<) again.
-Each preset can store particular values for the TYPE ; RATE , UNIT , SEQUENCE , and OCTAVES parameters (see below).
+Each preset can store particular values for the TYPE ; RATE , UNIT , SEQUENC and OCTAVES parameters (see below).
 The rate currently assigned to each button is indicated below on the display along with the UNIT value (" T " for triplet values or " D " for dotted values).
-The selected preset is highlighted. ТҮРЕ Sets the sequential order of the arpeggiated notes.
+The selected preset is highlighted.
+TYPE Sets the sequential order of the arpeggiated notes.
 You can choose from the following settings: UP starts from the root note and plays the notes up through the chord.
 DOWN plays the notes the other way around.
 UP-DOWN plays the notes in both directions alternatively.
-PLAYED plays the notes in the order you pressed down the corresponding pads on your controller.
-If you have configured chords, the arpeggio will first play all notes of the chord triggered by the first pad you pressed, then all notes of the chord triggered by the second pad you pressed, etc. CHORD plays all notes of the chord together repeatedly.
+PLAYED plays the notes in the order you pressed down the corresponding part on your controller.
+If you have configured chords, the arpeggio will first play a notes of the chord triggered by the first pad you pressed, then all notes of the chord triggered by the second pad you pressed, etc. CHORD plays all notes of the chord together repeatedly.
 RATE Adjusts the note length, hence the rate of the arpeggio.
 Available values are 1 BAR and a series of note values going from 1/2 (half note) until 1/128 (a hundred twenty-eighth note).
 UNIT Selects from three variations of the original note length defined by the RATE parameter: NORMAL plays the original note length (default setting), TRIPLET plays triplets of the original note length (faster, three notes in the duration of two original notes), and DOTTED plays dotted versions of the original note length (slower, two notes in the duration of three original notes).
 Under Button 5-8, triplet values are indicated by a " T " and dotted values by a " D " next to the note value.
 SEQUENCE Allows you to add interesting rhythms to your arpeggiated notes.
 Select one of eight different sequences and apply it to the arpeggio you are playing.
 Select OFF to use the regular default sequence.
 OCTAVES Adjusts the spread of the arpeggiated sequence.
-For example, you can choose to playback your sequence within the octave of the pads you pressed on your controller only, or you can select up to eight octaves and let the notes of your chord (or the single note of your pad) be played back in as many octaves.
+For example, you can choose to playback your sequence within the octave of the pads you pressed on your controller only, or you can select up to eight octaves and let the notes of your controller only, or you can select up to eight octaves and let the notes of you chord (or the single note of your pad) be played back in as many octaves.